theskinofthings2020/theskinofthings2020/index.md

 # Programme

-Each day between 15 to 19 March we will have meetings between 15:00 and 18:00 Central European Time (CET).
+Each day between 15 to 19 March we will have meetings between 15:00 and (approximately) 18:00 Central European Time (CET).
 Luckily, Daylight Saving Time in the US starts earlier than Europe, so there will be a time difference of 5 (east coast) to 7 hours (west coast).

-In the three hours we will have plenty of time for discussions, improvisations and surprises.
+The final program can be downloaded [here](TSOT-II Program-2.pdf).

 ## Monday 15 March - General
 **Keynote:** [Donald Hoffman](https://www.cogsci.uci.edu/~ddhoff/) - *Colors and Chromatures: An Evolutionary View of Perception* <br>